Leading the Clean Energy Transition

 Low-carbon vessels and an ambition for part of our fleet to be capable of net zero carbon operations from 2030

-- Expected to reduce carbon emissions upon delivery compared to conventional peer vessels
+- Focus on low-carbon newbuild assets incorporating the latest commercially viable technologies, to reduce carbon emissions upon delivery compared to conventional peer vessels

 - Phased approach due to evolving landscape of technology commercialisation